apache/spark/docs/index.md

 Note that on Windows, you need to set the environment variables on separate lines, e.g., `set SPARK_HADOOP_VERSION=1.2.1`.

-For this version of Spark (0.9.1) Hadoop 2.2.x (or newer) users will have to build Spark and publish it locally.
-See [Launching Spark on YARN](running-on-yarn.html).
-This is needed because Hadoop 2.2 has non backwards compatible API changes.

 # Where to Go from Here

 **Programming guides:**